Did you know NUMU Members get access to FREE and discounted programs? Become a member.

 ALL UPCOMING PROGRAMS

-Filter by: Receptions, History, Workshops, Youth, Volunteer Opportunities
+Filter by: Receptions, History, Workshops, Youth, Volunteer Opportunities, All

 Grab a needle and yarn for the May monthly craft, Photo-Stitching!
 Using black and white copies of photographs from our collection, you are invited to get creative and embellish with colorful yarn and simple stitches.
 While here, check out the new exhibition Salon Jane: Resonance, and see the conversations shared between the photographers’ works on display.